Royal-Studio/Dynamix-Engine/README.md

 I know the core of the engine is updated regularly, but for the sake of EGB-Engine, I'll go with only one version and then bring new features with new updates.

+## Native Tech

+Currently, I am working on a custom 3D render that is aimed to be easy and fast! currently getting it to work on linux as I am on linux, but will be doing updates for other platforms too such as windows and mac!
+Because I am doing this myself, do not expect it to have realistic graphics be default not saying you can't achieve yourself!
+I will always allow you to do everything yourself too!

 # Give a star for motivational support ;)

 # Thank you!
 Contact me if need any help, suggestion, ...